martinohanlon/pico-rgbkeypad/README.md

 # make all the keys red
 keypad.color = (255, 0, 0)

-# turn a key red when pressed
+# turn a key blue when pressed
 while True:
     for key in keypad.keys:
         if key.is_pressed():